xim3320/SPaRTAN/SPaRTAN_python/README.md

 This is the Python implementation of the SPaRTAN.
 In order to improve the running time, we convert some computationally intensive python modules into Cython modules, which calls some of C codes as well.

-### Prerequesities
+### Prerequisites
-The code runs on Python 3, and following packages are used: pandas, pickle, numpy, random, os, sklearn, scipy, Cython,
+The code runs on Python 3, and the following packages are used:

+pandas, pickle, numpy, random, os, sklearn, scipy, Cython,

 ### Cython extension built
 There are two Cython extension modules needed for running SPARTAN.
 We have built the extensions under Windows(.pyx files) and Linux/Mac (.so files) system.
 You can download ones based on your operating system.
 If they are not compatible with your platform, then you need to build Cython extension on site.
-The follwoings are the instruction how to build the Cython extension
+The followings are the instruction on how to build the Cython extension

-- build cythLeastR extension modue
+- build cythLeastR extension module

-	1. Goto folder "cythKrnPlus built", then execute command:
+	1. Go to folder "cythKrnPlus built", then execute the command:

 	```sh
 	python setup.py build_ext --inplace